anteoas/website/llm/WORKFLOW.md

 (require '[namespace] :reload-all)
 ```

+### 🛑 STOP AND CHECK RULE 🛑

+**THIS IS CRITICAL TO PREVENT SCOPE CREEP:**

+1. **After writing tests** → STOP and run them
+2. **Show test results to human** → WAIT for feedback
+3. **Do NOT implement until approved**
+4. **Do NOT add features that weren't requested**
+5. **Do NOT expand scope without explicit permission**

+**Examples of what NOT to do:**
+- Human asks for default values → Don't also add nested paths, multiple defaults, type checking
+- Human asks to fix a bug → Don't refactor the entire module
+- Human asks for feature A → Don't implement A, B, C, and D

+**THE RULE:** Implement EXACTLY what was asked, nothing more.
+If you have ideas for improvements, ASK FIRST.

 ### 🚨 NEW LESSON: VERIFY SMALL SNIPPETS IN REPL FIRST 🚨

 **The imgscalr implementation:** We made assumptions about API without testing.